jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 Defensive Stance should be the stance you primarily stay in; your de facto stance.
 This stance is what makes Long Blades easily the best weapon for non-melee combatants as you can have any Long Blade equipped and benefit while other classes of weapons only benefit you while you’re actively attacking with them.
 This is also a powerful stance to increase your durability as having bonus DV means you can invest more into AV in the rare event that you do get hit if your build revolves primarily around DV.

 Aggressive Stance is a unique tradeoff, as against enemies with poor DV you can deal more damage than other weapons with your attacks.
 Against enemies with good or decent DV, Long Blades suffer quite a bit in comparison to other weapons and this issue is exacerbated even more against enemies like goatfolk with decent DV and AV.
 Of course, in order for any of this to be useful, you have to have the game knowledge and understand what stats enemies have or use things like scanning to be able to read that information in-game.
-Stances apply to offhand Short Blades as well, and since Short Blades get a +1 to hit from skills, this stance can make Dual Wielding builds even more lethal as Short Blades have less penalty and with Dual Wield skills can reap even more from the benefit.
+Stances apply to offhand Short Blades as well, and since Short Blades get a +1 to hit from skills, this stance can make Multiweapon Fighting builds even more lethal as Short Blades have less penalty and with Multiweapon Fighting skills can reap even more from the benefit.

 Most of the time, you’ll end up using Defensive Stance as Aggressive Stance is quite situational and requires much more game knowledge to utilize in those proper situations.